luomus/bird-identification/README.md

 ## Todo

 - Next:
-  - Include inference metadata into the report
   - How to handle multiple species being detected in the same time frame?
 - Maybe later:
+  - Include inference metadata into the report, so that it can be shared independently.
+But what to do if there are multiple inference files?
   - Include both sdm and non-sdm predictions in the output
   - Add taxon MX codes to the output
   - Check why comparison-audio files are sometimes split into 5, 6 or 7 segments